pkusensei/MinskFork/README.md

 - The lowering process, i.e. `BoundTreeReriter` & `Lowerer`, analyzes the existing bound tree and generates a new one.

     This is mainly because `BoundNode`s exposing `std::unique_ptr`s directly would break encapsulation. `std::shared_ptr`s would cause another slew of problems.
-The lowering process tries its best to reduce memory allocation.
+The original lowering process tries its best to reduce memory allocation while this one does not.
 As a result, `Lowerer::Flatten` has to be a non-static member function.

+- Postfix operations, i.e. `i++` & `i--`

+    They are intentionally left out in the original project.
+Here they are added in as a fun side tweak.
+Currently supports operations on identifier only, meaning `(i = 5)--` is invalid syntax. `(i--) = 5` is also invalid.

 - Language differences.